 Design and fabrication software can prove the best fit for SME businesses who want to focus on areas such as design and fabrication.
 Since these software emphasise on engineering aspects of the fenestration business, they commonly do not come with modules like customer resource management, stock management, job tracking and procurement.

 Doors, Windows & Façade ERP

 Enterprise Resource Planning systems, commonly known as ERP systems, are a perfect fit for owners who want complete control over their fenestration business.
-A bird’s eye view of the entire company which allows managers to precisely monitor and plan business activities much efficiently by using big data to generate various Business Intelligence (BI) reports, and precisely forecasting business events which help managers make faster and timely decisions.
+A bird’s eye view of the entire company allows managers to precisely monitor and plan business activities much more efficiently by using big data to generate various Business Intelligence (BI) reports, and precisely forecasting business events which helps managers make faster and timely decisions.

 1. Customer resource management